Instructors

 Ms. Tina

-I started dancing at NJAD when I was 4 years old and continued dancing through high school.
+“I started dancing at NJAD when I was 4 years old and continued dancing through high school.
 I trained in various styles of dance, but pointe was always my favorite.
 I was also a Gardendale High School Rockette for 3 years.
 I attended Auburn University and earned a Bachelor’s and Master’s degree in Elementary Education.
 This will be my 4th year of teaching, and I will be teaching second grade at Bryan Elementary School.
 Dance has always been an important aspect of my life.
 Dancing gave me confidence as a shy child and allowed me to create many friendships.
-I am so grateful for my experience as a dancer at NJAD and am looking forward to the opportunity to teach dance to young ballerinas!
+I am so grateful for my experience as a dancer at NJAD and am looking forward to my second year teaching at NJAD!”

 Ms. Wendy

 I’ve been dancing around the house for as long as I can remember.
 I started taking lessons at NJAD the summer before 8th grade.
 I danced through high school, helping in some of the 3 and 4 year old classes from time to time.
 I also continued taking dance classes while studying Exercise Science and French at Auburn University.
 After graduation, I worked in sports medicine research before deciding to stay home with my children.
 My husband and I have four kids: Cole, Blake, Beau, and Peyton.
 They all love to dance in the kitchen with me.
-I’m beyond thrilled to be back at North Jefferson Academy of Dance and can’t wait to meet new dancers and watch them grow!
+I’m beyond thrilled to be back at North Jefferson Academy of Dance for year 2 and can’t wait to meet new dancers and watch them grow!